vizdata-f21/project-2-tidy_team/proposal/Proposal.md

 information they need to work toward combating a particular global problem.
 The data was posted to Kaggle about a month ago and includes data spanning the years 1990 to 2017.

+Hi Drew — that’s no problem as long as you’re creating the app from scratch yourself.
+If you’re inspired by it you should cite it in your project, and describe how you were inspired and how yours is different.
+ADD INSPIRATION – we designed it first but were insprided by